Technigo/project-express-api/README.md

 # Express API Project

 Replace this readme with your own information about your project.

 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.

+Project making my first backend API with Express.

 ## The problem